 Organizations or persons desiring to display posters must have authorization by the student council and administration.
 Publicity for election campaigning must follow the designated rules.
-Please do not place posters on windows and refrain from using any type of tape on any building surface, inside and outside.
+Please do not place posters on windows or exterior doors and refrain from using any type of tape that leaves residue or damages paint on any building surface, inside and outside.
 All posters must be removed by the person or group who displayed them.